 Niš

 Niš is another historical city that is perfectly located for anyone climbing at Jelašnička Klisura or Sićevačka Klisura.
-In the city there is a nazi concentration camp museum as well as an unusual Skull Tower which dates back to the Ottoman Empire.
-Both of these are sombre but interesting places to visit.
+In the city there is a nazi concentration camp museum as well as an unusual Skull Tower which dates back to the Ottoman Empire era.
+Both of these places are sombre but interesting to visit.
 They serve as reminder that conflict is never the answer and that people should be tolerant and kind to one another.

 There are lots of more upbeat and positive things to do and see in Niš as well, so don’t let some darker history put you off.
 The city has great transport links to places like Skopje or Sofia, we followed up our Serbia trip by getting the bus to North Macedonia.
 Niš has lots of nice places to eat and drink coffee as well as affordable accommodation.